smaht-dac/smaht-portal/docs/source/uploading_files.rst

 --------------------------------

-Since ``smaht-submitr`` will only upload files found on the local computer running the package, if your files are not stored locally and are instead in cloud storage or a local cluster, you need to consider other options for uploading such files.
+Since ``smaht-submitr`` will only upload files found on the local computer running the package, if your files are not stored locally and are instead in Cloud storage or a local cluster, you need to consider other options for uploading such files.